Best Pot For Concón:

 Inside This Post

-I do not want rice that burns at the bottom.
+I don’t want rice that’s burnt on the bottom.
 I want a crispy, golden layer with the right texture.
-That is the difference.
-Concón is more than just rice stuck to the bottom.
-Good concón has texture and flavor and stays together.
-When you add bean sauce, it is honestly one of the best bites on the plate.
+That’s the difference.
+Concón is more than just rice stuck to the bottom of the pot.
+Good concón has texture, flavor, and lifts off in beautiful pieces.
+And when you spoon some habichuelas guisadas over it, it’s honestly one of the best bites on the plate.

 Why I Like The Caraway Dutch Oven For Rice